stephane303/videogame_club_api/README.md

       composer install
 * MySql dump is in the file club.sql and has to be imported in MySql
+## Authentication
+HttpBasicAuthentication is possible to use but has been commented for this exercise.
 ## Api endpoints and payload

 ### GET $WEBROOT/api/v1/members
 Get the full list of the club members in json format.

+Output:
 ```json
 [
     {